Linguistics and Human Brain: A Perspective of Computational Neuroscience: Theoretical Foundations of Linguistics

 Cognitive linguistics examines the interaction between universal embodied experience and culturally specific conceptualizations \cite{lakoff2008metaphors}.
 Many spatial and emotional metaphors are shared across languages (e.g., time is conceived along a front-back axis, and emotion is metaphorically mapped onto a vertical axis, with happiness represented as "up" and sadness as "down"), suggesting shared cognitive constraints.
 At the same time, domains such as spatial reference (with systems based on body coordinates like left/right/front/back or on cardinal directions like north/south/east/west), color categorization (with the number and boundaries of basic colour terms varying across languages), and kinship terminology (with varying distinctions between nuclear and extended family) exhibit clear cultural specificity \cite{kovecses2005metaphor}.
 The coexistence of universality and diversity indicates that language is shaped by both biological constraints and cultural experience.

 Cross-linguistic research thus demonstrates that language structure reflects shared cognitive foundations as well as cultural history \cite{christiansen2018creating}.
 However, this twofold origin poses a challenge for determining which linguistic properties stem from universal neural mechanisms and which are products of cultural transmission.
 Evidence from cross-script studies of developmental dyslexia further illustrates this complexity: reading impairments in alphabetic versus logographic systems engage partially distinct neural circuits, suggesting that the neural correlates of dyslexia reflect both universal constraints and writing-system-specific adaptations \cite{siok2004biological}.
 Such nuanced findings underscore the need for closer integration between theoretical linguistics and neurobiologically grounded models of language.
+These considerations also have important implications for model--brain alignment research.
+If alignment studies are based predominantly on a small number of high-resource languages, it becomes difficult to determine whether observed correspondences reflect general principles of human language processing or properties tied to particular linguistic types, writing systems, or sociocultural contexts \cite{joshi2020state}.
+From this perspective, typological diversity is not only a theoretical issue for linguistics, but also a necessary condition for evaluating the scope and generalizability of computational accounts of the language--brain relationship.
+Recent multilingual neuroimaging resources and studies make this issue increasingly testable.
+For example, multilingual naturalistic fMRI datasets based on comparable narrative materials allow researchers to examine whether neural language representations are shared across languages or shaped by language-specific morphosyntactic and writing-system properties \cite{li2022petit,chen2026bilingual}.
+Such datasets are especially valuable because they move cross-linguistic neuroscience beyond isolated word or sentence contrasts toward more ecologically valid language comprehension.
+Cross-language brain decoding further provides a computational framework for testing whether neural models trained in one language can generalize to another, thereby evaluating whether semantic and syntactic representations are language-general or language-specific.
+These approaches are directly relevant to debates about universal grammar, typological diversity, and the neural generalizability of model--brain alignment.